-The tax authority is also responsible for ensuring that international tax rules are followed, and top standards are adhered to.
-For instance, the latest amendments to the EU’s Directive on Administrative Cooperation (DAC) have introduced the reporting of income sourced from crypto activities by users residing in the EU.
-The information is exchangeable between tax authorities within the EU.
-DAC is aligned with the Crypto-Asset Reporting Framework (CARF), recently introduced by OECD, the purpose of which is to improve crypto taxation and tax reporting standards through automated tax reporting and information-sharing among international tax authorities.
+The body is also responsible for ascertaining that international taxation principles are observed and the best practices followed.
+For example, the recent changes in the EU’s Directive on Administrative Cooperation have introduced reporting of income from crypto activities of the users residing in the EU.
+This information is exchangeable among all tax authorities within the EU.
+It is in line with what is called the Crypto-Asset Reporting Framework, which also has just been issued by OECD.
+Its aim is to improve crypto-taxation and standardization in the case of tax reporting through automation of tax reporting and sharing of information within global tax administrations.

-Finland has almost 80 international agreements on the elimination of double taxation, which allow for more efficient cross-border investments.
-The agreements stipulate priority rights for taxation, however, they don’t include specific taxation rules as every tax authority is obligated to apply a national taxation framework.
-One of the advantages is that often they allow for the adjustment of applicable tax rates, which reduces the tax burden.
-Importantly, the double taxation agreements also aim to prevent tax evasion.
+Finland has nearly 80 different international agreements on the avoidance of double taxation.
+These make cross-border investment much easier.
+The agreements have priority rights in respect to taxation; however, they are unable to specify certain rules for the taxation of a particular case because every tax authority is obliged to apply a national taxation framework.
+Of the advantages, often they allow for the adjustment of applicable tax rates, which reduces the burden of taxes.
+Importantly, the double taxation agreements aim to avoid tax evasion as well.

-The data show that Finland is a leader in promoting research and development (R&D) activities and the available funding is constantly growing as the goal is to reach 4% of GDP by 2030.
-On the 1st of January 2023, in accordance with the Act on Research and Development Funding, new rules for R&D tax relief were introduced allowing companies developing their own R&D projects to accelerate their activities.
-The new incentives consist of the general additional deduction based on the total amount of R&D expenses and an additional deduction based on the increase in R&D expenses compared to the previous year.
+This data from the dataset shows that Finland is in the frontline in promoting R&D activities and constantly growing funding available, while the goal to be reached by 2030 is 4% of GDP.
+Under the Act on Research and Development Funding, new rules on R&D tax relief were taken into use on 1 January 2023; according to these, companies could develop their own R&D projects and speed up their activities according to it.
+According to the new incentive, there is the general additional deduction based on the total amount of R&D expenses and an extra deduction based on an increase in the R&D expenses compared with that in previous years.

-The amount of the general additional deduction is 50% of the expenses, which must start from 5,000 EUR and is capped at 500,000 EUR.
-The amount of the additional deduction is 45%, and it’s calculated by identifying increased R&D expenses, which can be a salary or a purchase of a service.
-There is no annual lower limit for the additional deduction, but it’s capped at 500,000 EUR a year.
+The general additional deduction is an amount equal to 50% of the expenses, starting from 5,000 EUR up to 500,000 EUR.
+The extra deduction is 45%, and such an amount is calculated by ascertaining increased R&D expenses, which can be a salary or purchase of a service.
+The lower annual limit does not apply for additional deduction, but the deduction is capped at 500,000 EUR per year.

 Corporate Income Tax

 In Finland, the standard Corporate Income Tax rate is 20%.
-Finish tax resident companies and Finnish permanent establishments of non-resident companies are subject to paying tax on their income sourced in Finland and abroad, and non-residents are obligated to pay tax on their income sourced in Finland.
-A tax resident is a company that is incorporated in Finland under national law or if it’s incorporated elsewhere, but its place of effective management is based in Finland.
+Finnish tax resident companies and Finnish permanent establishments of non-resident companies are taxable on their income sourced both in Finland and abroad, while non-residents are taxable on their income sourced in Finland.
+Tax resident means a company incorporated under national law in Finland or, if incorporated elsewhere, its place of effective management is in Finland.

-All crypto companies are obligated to follow general taxation rules.
-It includes filing tax returns electronically within four months following the end of the accounting period.
-Companies have to make advance payments either in two or 12 instalments during the financial year.
-If the total amount due doesn’t exceed 2,000 EUR, the payments must be made during the third and ninth months of the accounting period.
-If the payable amount is over 2,000 EUR, payments must be made monthly by the 23rd of each month.
+All crypto companies are subject to general taxation rules.
+This, among others, includes a requirement for filing returns electronically within four months from the end of the accounting period.
+This is to be paid in advance by the companies either in two or 12 installments during the financial year.
+In cases where the total amount due does not exceed 2,000 EUR, the payments are to be made during the third and ninth months of the accounting period.
+When the payable amount is over 2,000 EUR, payment has to be made monthly up to the 23rd of each month.

 Withholding Tax

-In Finland, the Withholding Tax varies from 15% to 35% for foreign corporate recipients and from 30% to 35% for non-resident individuals.
-In certain cases, it can be levied on dividends, interest, and royalties.
-If there is any tax withheld in excess, it can be reclaimed by submitting a refund application to the Finnish Tax Administration.
+The rate of withholding tax in Finland ranges between 15% and 35% for foreign corporate recipients and between 30% and 35% for non-resident individuals.
+In some cases, this can be levied on dividends, interest, and royalties.
+Over.withholding is refundable upon submission of a refund application with the Finnish Tax Administration.

-The following payments are exempt from the Withholding Tax:
+The following are all exempted from the Withholding Tax:

-• Dividends paid to a company referred to in the EU’s Parent-Subsidiary Directive provided that it owns at least 10% of the capital of the company distributing the dividends
+Dividends paid to a company mentioned within the EU’s Parent-Subsidiary Directive, provided it possesses at least 10% of the capital of the company paying such dividend

 Capital Gains Tax

-For businesses, capital gains are included in the tax base, regarded either as business income or other income, and are taxed at a 20% Corporate Income Tax rate.
-However, profits from the sale of shares are tax-exempt, provided that the seller, inter alia, isn’t a company engaged in private equity activities, has owned at least 10% of shares for at least a year, and the shares are part of the seller’s capital assets.
+For a company, capital gains become part of the tax base, treated as business income or other income taxable at 20% Corporate Income Tax.
+Yet, capital gains realized from the sale of shares are also exempt from taxation but provided that the seller, amongst others is not a company specializing in private equity activities, has shared at least 10 percent of the shares for at least one year and those shares formed part of the seller’s capital assets.

-For individuals, the Capital Gains Tax rate varies between 30% (if the proceeds don’t exceed 30,000 EUR) and 34% (if the proceeds are over 30,000 EUR).
-A variety of crypto activities can trigger a taxable event for Capital Gains Tax purposes, including the exchange of cryptocurrencies for other cryptocurrencies and fiat money, staking, and using cryptocurrencies to pay for products or services.
+The tax rate of Capital Gains Tax applicable for individuals, if the proceeds do not exceed 30,000 EUR, lies within the range of 30%-34% if the proceeds exceed 30,000 EUR.
+A taxable event for the purposes of Capital Gains Tax is different crypto-related activities, including an exchange of cryptocurrencies for other cryptocurrencies and fiat money, staking, and payment for products or services using cryptocurrencies.

-There’s an advantage in registering as a VAT payer if the company acquires huge quantities of products or services subject to VAT for its taxable business operations and wants to deduct the VAT included in the acquired products or services.
-A business is considered small if the company’s annual turnover doesn’t exceed 15,000 EUR.
-Once this threshold is exceeded, it’s mandatory to register as a VAT payer in Finland.
+The benefit of registration as a VAT payer is considered to be applicable in the case where the company purchases large quantities of goods or services subject to VAT for its taxable activities, and the Company intends to deduct the VAT included in the goods acquired or services purchased.
+A business is small if the annual turnover of the company doesn’t exceed 15 000 EUR.
+Once exceeded, it would become compulsive for one to be able to register as a taxpayer in Finland.

 Payroll Taxes in Finland

-If a crypto company employs people in Finland, it’s legally required to withhold Individual Income Tax and Social Security Contributions from the salaries of its employees.
-Residents are taxed on their worldwide income at progressive tax rates for national tax purposes and at a flat tax rate for municipal tax purposes.
-The national tax rate can reach 44%, and the municipal tax rate ranges from 16.5% to 23.5%.
+If a crypto company has employees hired in Finland, it is required to withhold Individual Income Tax and Social Security Contributions from wage compensation paid to such employees.
+Residents are taxed on the basis of their worldwide income.
+The national tax is progressive, while the municipal tax is at a flat rate.
+The topmost national tax rate is 44%, and the municipal tax rate is from 16.5% to 23.5%.

 The rates of Social Security Contributions payable by employers are as follows: